-Prothro is now available – through July and August – for day and overnight Clergy use.
+Prothro is available – through September – for day and overnight Clergy use.
 Concerned about who will preach?
-A number of online sermons from North Texas Conference pastors, as well as a guest preacher contact list, is available.
+A number of online sermons from North Texas Conference pastors, as well as a guest preacher contact list, is available below.
 Additionally, clergy who sign up for time at Prothro will be given a hospitality bag with resources to feed your spirit and to keep your kids and grandkids entertained.
 Your retreat time will be totally designed by you for the purpose of renewal, reflection and relaxation.

 - Prothro Camp & Conference Center

 - Lodging is $100 per room per night (in the Prothro Lodge).